3

 More specifically, this could be when you’re out on a walk, and let’s say your dog is worried about another dog walking toward you.
 Your puppy has let you know they are worried about the approaching dog because its body becomes stiffer, its ears are raised, and perhaps its tail is straight and still.

 This is the first step in their body language telling you they are alarmed and alert.
-You can support your puppy in this situation by taking a different route so your dog doesn’t have to interact with the situation they feel threatened by.
+You can support your puppy in this situation by taking a different route so your dog doesn’t have to interact with the situation that they feel threatened by.

 Imagine the dog going, “Phew!
 I’m so glad my human isn’t making me walk near that scary object.”